 CLICK HERE TO PLAY JOHN’S REEL

-My friend, director/cinematographer John Pytka recently passed away.
-It happened shortly after his 82nd birthday.
+My friend, director/cinematographer John Pytka passed away in 2024.
+It happened soon after his 82nd birthday.

-For years, John and I would get together for lunch every month or so.
+For years, John & I would get together for lunch every month or so.
 We’d share stories about film production in the 70’s through 90’s.
-Back then, John & his older brother Joe, were Pytka Productions, one of the country’s top spot production companies.
-John directed & photographed network commercials for Alamo Car Rental, Gallo Wine, Budweiser, & many more.
-He was often used by San Francisco’s Hal Riney & Partners for iconic ad campaigns, including Ronald Reagan’s “Morning in America”.
+Based in Pittsburgh, John & his older brother Joe, were “Pytka Productions”, one of the country’s top commercial production companies.
+On some of Joe’s projects, both brothers would work together.
+Separately, John directed & photographed network TV commercials for Alamo Car Rental, Gallo Wine, Budweiser, & many more.
+He was often used by San Francisco’s Hal Riney & Partners to photograph iconic ad campaigns, including Ronald Reagan’s memorable “Morning in America” TV commercial.

 John’s reel from the days of 35mm film, showcases a different style of production than what’s en vogue today.
 It’s well paced, beautiful photographic images.
-Many of the scenes incorporate slow-motion that creates a bigger than life feel to the action.
-I describe them as “moving stills”.
+Many of the scenes incorporate slow-motion that creates a “larger-than-life” feel to the action.
+I describe his photographic technique as “moving stills”.
 This contrasts with today’s fast cuts, punchy graphics & rapid camera moves.

 John spent much of his retirement with his wife, Jennifer on their farm North of Pittsburgh, Pennsylvania.
+He loved his dogs & would often take them for rides in his truck.
 We’ll all miss him.

 Once a year, my wife Carol and I travel an hour and a half north of Pittsburgh to Meadville, Pennsylvania.
 It’s the annual site of the Crawford County Fair, the largest agricultural and livestock exhibition in the state.
 For an entire week, kids and adults from all over Northwest Pennsylvania show off the best looking animals they’ve raised.
 4H members and others take pride in their sheep, cattle, pigs, horses, goats, ducks and chicken.
 Every exhibitor hopes to win a prize and the bragging rights to having raised a “best of show” animal at the Crawford County Fair.